yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

       |parameters|

       accountName : :type:`string`, :required:`required`
-         Indicates which account you are connecting for authentication. publicKey : :type:`string`, :required:`required`
+         Indicates which account you are connecting to. publicKey : :type:`string`, :required:`required`
-         Public accessor for application.
+         Public identifier of connecting service.
       username : :type:`string`, :required:`required`
          Unique identifier for user or device.